leftmove/wallstreetlocal/README.md

    npm run build && npm run start
    ```

-The back-end for wallstreetlocal is already configured to `https://content.wallstreetlocal.com`, but if you want to self-host that too, you can find the back-end repository [here](https://github.com/bruhbruhroblox/pinestreetlocal).
+The back-end for this installation is already configured to [`content.wallstreetlocal.com`](https://content.wallstreetlocal.com), but if you want to self-host that too, you can find the back-end repository [here](https://github.com/bruhbruhroblox/pinestreetlocal).

 For more information on configuration, see the respective docs for wallstreetlocal's development stack.